 Shrimp: I use peeled and deveined shrimp to keep things easy (because no one wants to wrestle with tails when they're just trying to shovel deliciousness into their mouth).
 They soak up the garlicky oil beautifully and cook in minutes.

 Olive Oil: Use the good stuff here.
-The oil isn’t just a cooking fat, it’s a major flavor player.
-I’m using a Spanish olive oil I found at my local grocery store, but any high-quality olive oil will do.
-If your bottle’s been sitting open since last summer... maybe treat yourself to a fresh one.
+The oil isn't just a cooking fat, it's a major flavor player.
+I'm using a Spanish olive oil I found at my local grocery store, but any high-quality olive oil will do.
+See my Olive Oil Guide to help you pick the right one.

 Spanish Smoked Paprika: This is optional technically, but I will go down swinging for it.
 It adds depth and a hint of smokiness that brings the whole dish together.
 One of my favorite chefs in Barcelona swore by it, so I now consider it gospel.
 Trader Joe's smoked paprika is actually from Spain, so that's a bonus win if you're shopping there.